Fiserv/tenants-doc/how-to-use-gated-content.md

 # Provide 'Private Entitled Access' to users

 As of today this part is manual and solely maintained by Developer Studio Team.
-The tenants would have to give access

 # Admin UI and Notification Service for users